dsagman/picat/Responses to Hakank.md

     I did not know that.
 If stmtA, the first item in a list of statements: (stmtA);(stmtB);(stmtC), succeeds then the other two, stmtB and stmtC are still tried?

+hakank: You will get a small speedup (0.32s -> 0.2s) by using table on action/4.

+    I thought planner automatically tables action and final.
+See figure 5.1 in the Picat manual.

+hakank: I'm not sure I understand "unified with itself" and "is both input and output".
+The point of S as a map is rather that it's mutable (as maps usually are).

+    I thought you said that variables in Picat aren't mutable. :-)